Financial Aid Programs

 Students who apply and are accepted for admission at UW-Platteville are eligible to apply for scholarships provided through the UW-Platteville Foundation.
 Scholarship information will be mailed to the student after they are admitted.
 To ensure receiving the scholarship information, a student should apply for admission by Dec.
 1 of the year prior to attendance.
 The completed scholarship applications must be submitted by Feb.
 1. Committees will meet to make the selections, and students will be notified as soon as possible, generally in March.
 To be a recipient a student must be enrolled as a full-time student, taking 12 or more credits.

 Scholarships are available to continuing students at UW-Platteville.
 Transfer students may apply, but scholarships are limited.
-Scholarship applications must be submitted by March 1 for the scholarships to be awarded for the next academic year.
+Scholarship applications for both continuing and transfer students must be submitted by March 1 for the scholarships to be awarded for the next academic year.

 Other Scholarships

-Information regarding other scholarship resources, not related to the UW-Platteville Foundation, is available in the Office of Financial Aid and Scholarships.
+Information regarding other scholarship resources, not related to the UW-Platteville Foundation, may be available in the Office of Financial Aid and Scholarships.
 Applications for these national, regional or major-specific scholarships are usually available.

 The amount and number of scholarships are subject to change and vary from year to year.